shakfu/cycsound/README.md

 There's a very good and well-maintained ctypes-based wrapper called `ctcsound.py` which is provided by default with csound.
 Anyone wanting to use python and csound should use that.

-Note: As there is another version (7.x) of csound being developed in the [develop branch](https://github.com/csound/csound) of csound, the `dev` branch of this project will track that once it is released.
+Note: There is a new version (7.x) of csound being developed in the [develop branch](https://github.com/csound/csound) of csound, the `dev` branch of this project will track that once it is released and is stable.

 ## Rationale